pbenettin/TracerExperiment_WATSON/readme.md

 # WATSON Soil Tracer Experiment Data

-This repository includes tracer data from a soil multi-tracer experiment carried out on a single soil plot of 3 m<sup>2</sup>.
+This repository includes tracer data from a multi-tracer experiment carried out on a single soil plot of 3 m<sup>2</sup>.
 The data include:

 - Images of brilliant blue dye from 4 soil transects ([DyeImageData](DyeImageData) folder)
-- Timeseries of electrical conductivity, temperature and volumetric water content measured through 9 soil water probes ([ECSensorData](ECSensorData) folder)
+- Timeseries of electrical conductivity, temperature and volumetric water content measured through 9 soil moisture probes ([ECSensorData](ECSensorData) folder)
 - Isotope composition of 10 soil cores ([IsotopeSampleData](IsotopeSampleData) folder)

-These tracer data were collected during a fall training school about isotopic tracer and labelling experiments, as part of the COST Action WATSON.
+These tracer data were collected during a training school on isotopic tracer and labelling experiments, organized as part of the COST Action WATSON.
 The training school took place near Florence, Italy, between 12-14 September 2023.

 ## Experiment Design and Chronology